rdeodoo/odoo-toolbox/code-playbook/README.md

 faster to review, reduce the risk of bugs and just help ensuring consistency between Odoo repositories.

-**Basic example:**
-If you want to know where is declared the "Cup" relational field of the "Kitchen" model, you should **always** find it in a blink, without even having to search for it:
-- Exactly in the `/models/kitchen.py` file
-- Named exactly `cup_id`

-The "Kitchen" views (form, list, ..) should be defined exactly in `/views/kitchen_views.xml` (not in `/views/kitchen_templates.xml`, this is for portal/website QWeb views).
+The examples shown here are real life examples found during my code reviews.\
+I kept the most recurring ones and anonymized them.

 > [!IMPORTANT]
-> 👉 **Strict code convention is not a way to be annoying, it's a way to make
+> **Strict code convention is not a way to be annoying, it's a way to make
 > everyone life easier and save time to everyone.**

 Remember, once your code is done, it will: